 COMMERCIAL APPLICATIONS

-In the construction industry, silicone gaskets are used as seals for HVAC systems and windows or doors.
-They can also be used in engine gaskets to vent ducts.
+In the construction industry, silicone gaskets seal HVAC systems and windows or doors.
+You can also use them in engine gaskets to vent ducts.

-Other silicone gasket uses include serving as seals in food processing machinery and industrial oven seals in the food industry.
-The medical industry uses them for medical equipment like healthcare devices or for pharmaceutical purposes.
+Other uses of silicone gaskets include sealing food processing machinery and industrial ovens in the food industry.
+The medical industry uses them for medical equipment like healthcare devices and pharmaceuticals.

 What Are the Benefits of Silicone Gaskets?